 2. Camping is cheap.

 Campgrounds rarely cost more than $50 per night—and are most often somewhere between $10 and $30, even for the nice ones with bathrooms and showers.
 It’s true that some of the more popular ones fill up during peak season, so it’s a good idea to make reservations in advance, but some of the more isolated ones never do, and those are often the least expensive, too.
-And, while campgrounds are cheap, if you’re flexible and creative, you can sometimes still find places to “boondock,” or camp for free at an undeveloped campsite.
+And, while campgrounds are cheap, if you’re flexible and creative, you can even find places to “boondock,” or camp for free at an undeveloped campsite.

 3. Cooking costs less than eating out.

 Part of the joy of traveling is discovering new foods and cuisines, and we certainly encourage you to try the local restaurants and cafes when you get here.
 But, you don’t have to do that every night, and you don’t have to wonder where you’re going to eat breakfast and lunch, either.
-Purchasing food at a grocery store and cooking it on your camp stove always proves to be more cost effective than going to a restaurant for every meal, and you have the freedom to get as creative as you want.
+Purchasing food at a grocery store or a farmer’s market and cooking it on your camp stove always proves to be more cost effective than going to a restaurant for every meal, and you have the freedom to get as creative as you want.
 And, by all means, throw some Alaskan delicacies into your shopping basket and try your hand at a new recipe.
 (Just be aware that a whole Alaskan salmon is much too big to fit into the van fridge!)

 So far, all of these savings could be had in either an RV or a camper van, but a camper van proves more cost effective than an RV in some obvious and in some not-so-obvious ways: